-Within the sultanate, no one can have a house bigger than the Torogan which is the dwelling place of the datu along with his wives and children.
-Living in a traditional Torogan house signifies rank, prestige and wealth.
+Within the sultanate, no one can have a house bigger than the Torogan, which is the dwelling place of the datu and his wives and children.
+Living in a traditional Torogan house signifies rank, prestige, and wealth.

-Jolo in Sulu has its own version of Torogan which is mainly made from Nipa and huge Bamboo.
-Just like in Marawi City, Torogan in Sulu is also used for a variety of socio-religious gatherings such as weddings, funeral wakes, conferences and even for court proceedings.
+Jolo in Sulu has its own version of Torogan, mainly made from Nipa and huge Bamboo.
+Just like in Marawi City, Torogan in Sulu is also used for various socio-religious gatherings such as weddings, funeral wakes, conferences, and even for court proceedings.

 There are also existing torogans in various locations in Lanao such as the Dayawan Torogan of Marawi and Laguindab Torogan of Ganassi.
-All are in need of massive funding for their rehabilitation.
-These collection of torogans from various towns in Lanao are being pushed to be included in the tentative list of the Philippines in the UNESCO World Heritage List.
+All require massive funding for their rehabilitation.
+These collections of torogans from various towns in Lanao are being pushed to be included in the tentative list of the Philippines in the UNESCO World Heritage List.

-The owner of the controversial Las Casas Filipinas de Acuzar have bought and transported two ancient habitable torogans from Lanao into Bataan province in Luzon, sparking outrage from conservation groups. (source Wikipedia)
+The owner of the controversial Las Casas Filipinas de Acuzar has bought and transported two ancient habitable torogans from Lanao into Bataan province in Luzon, sparking outrage from conservation groups. (source Wikipedia).